Thioridazine

-Thioridazine (Mellaril or Melleril) is a first generation antipsychotic drug belonging to the phenothiazine drug group and was previously widely used in the treatment of schizophrenia and psychosis.
+Thioridazine (sold under the brand names Mellaril or Melleril) is a first-generation antipsychotic drug belonging to the phenothiazine drug group and was previously widely used in the treatment of schizophrenia and psychosis.
 The branded product was withdrawn worldwide in 2005 because it caused severe cardiac arrhythmias.
-However, generic versions are still available in the US.
+However, generic versions are still available in the United States.

 Indications

-Thioridazine was voluntarily discontinued by its manufacturer, Novartis, worldwide because it caused severe cardiac arrhythmias.

-Its primary use in medicine was the treatment of schizophrenia.
+Its primary use in medicine is for the treatment of schizophrenia.
 It was also tried with some success as a treatment for various psychiatric symptoms seen in people with dementia, but chronic use of thioridazine and other anti-psychotics in people with dementia is not recommended.

 Side effects

 Thioridazine prolongs the QTc interval in a dose-dependent manner.
 It produces significantly less extrapyramidal side effects than most first-generation antipsychotics, likely due to its potent anticholinergic effect.
 Its use, along with the use of other typical antipsychotics, has been associated with degenerative retinopathies (specifically retinitis pigmentosa).
 It has a higher propensity for causing anticholinergic side effects coupled with a lower propensity for causing extrapyramidal side effects and sedation than chlorpromazine, but also has a higher incidence of hypotension and cardiotoxicity.
 It is also known to possess a relatively high liability for causing orthostatic hypotension compared to other antipsychotics.
 Similarly to other first-generation antipsychotics it has a relatively high liability for causing prolactin elevation.
 It is moderate risk for causing weight gain.
 As with all antipsychotics thioridazine has been linked to cases of tardive dyskinesia (an often permanent neurological disorder characterised by slow, repetitive, purposeless and involuntary movements, most often of the facial muscles, that is usually brought on by years of continued treatment with antipsychotics, especially the first-generation (or typical) antipsychotics such as thioridazine) and neuroleptic malignant syndrome (a potentially fatal complication of antipsychotic treatment).
 Blood dyscrasias such as agranulocytosis, leukopenia and neutropenia are possible with thioridazine treatment.
 Thioridazine is also associated with abnormal retinal pigmentation after many years of use.

 Thioridazine has been correlated to rare instances of clinically apparent acute cholestatic liver injury.